Dhaval-Pandya-132/MyOrg/README.md

 </table>

 ### Objective
-Create a MyOrganization react application using the nodejs REST APIs
+Create a MyOrganization react application using the nodejs REST API

 ### Technology Stack
 * React